 There is nothing wrong with wanting to work even when you are already retired.
-E ', however dishonest to do so at the expense of the young, however, pretending not to realize it.
+And 'however dishonest it does at the expense of the youngest, also pretending not to realize it.
 It also happens in the world of journalism - urea, if it happens! - But it is a scandal in which too many people close their eyes to the corporate spirit.
-And then, since a few days in this part there is a judgment of the Supreme Court that legitimizes this practice unhealthy in my opinion, it is perhaps appropriate to begin to discuss it without many words, to clarify and try to put some stake, even before legal ethics.
+So, given that for a few days in this part there is a judgment of the Court of Cassation that legitimizes this practice in my opinion unhealthy, it is perhaps appropriate to begin to discuss it without mince words, to clarify and try to put some stake, ethical even before legal.

 Let's start with the facts.
-In Libya, following the war of 2011- and as reporters, not commentators' - there were several distinguished gentlemen pensioners, who once again did not want to give up the excitement of being in the front line, without thinking too much to the fact that in this way they ended up stealing the bread and butter of the many freelance and temporary workers who, almost always at their expense - and often without life insurance - were convinced to find the hell of Misrata in Sirte or any job opportunities, Having regard to the meager landscape that characterizes long service abroad in the Italian press.
-I mention no names for love of country, but there are those who - among these luxury retirement - had made arrangements with several newspapers, as well as radio and TV, with a feeling as to bulimia, to the point of being forced to sit in the hotel often in order to keep up with all of his clients, even if it meant begging the news of the day by fellow freelancers.
-It happens to esters, but not only.
-And it is an increasingly common practice.
+In Libya, following the war of 2011- and as reporters, not of commentators' - there were several distinguished colleagues pensioners, who once again did not want to give up the thrill of being in the forefront, without thinking too much for the fact that thus ended up stealing the daily bread to many freelance and temporary workers who, almost always at the expense of them - and often without life insurance - were convinced to find hell of Misrata Sirte or some job opportunities, saw the skinny panorama that characterizes long services abroad in the Italian press.
+I mention no names for love of country, but some - among them retired luxury - had made arrangements with several newspapers, as well as radio and TV, with bulimia to make sense; to the point of being forced to sit in the hotel often, to keep up with all his clients, even if it meant begging the day's news from freelance colleagues.
+It happens to the foreign, but not only.
+And it is a growing practice.

-Nothing illegal, for heaven's sake.
-Especially since the savage practice of forced early retirement expelled from the newsrooms a large number of colleagues in the full force of their physical and intellectual, yet able to give a valuable contribution to the publications for which they worked.
-I find it so legitimate that these gentlemen want to continue working.
-And I'm glad, frankly, if they can.
-I do not find, however, just that they are used with the same duties as before: that is, that they continue to do the reporters, correspondents, or even - and it happens, it happens - who work at the desk.
-It 'obvious fact that such use is convenient to the editor - so that saves, and not a little - but it is equally obvious that doing so will lock the turn over in newsrooms and reduce even more the possibility of hiring young journalists, that are (for this) forced to go hungry.
-That journalists-retirees do so commentators, columnists, or, if they get the chance. and capabilities.
+Nothing illegal, heaven forbid.
+Especially since the savage practice of forced early retirement has expelled from the newsrooms a large number of colleagues in the full force of their physical and intellectual, can still can make a valuable contribution to the publications for which they worked.
+I find therefore legitimate that these colleagues want to continue working.
+It pleases me, frankly, if they can.
+I find, however, just that they are used with the same tasks as before: that they continue to do the reporters, correspondents, or even - and it happens, it happens - who work at the desk.
+It 'obvious fact that such use is convenient to the editor - so that saves, and not a little - but it is equally obvious that doing so blocks the turnover in newsrooms and reduces more and more the employability of young journalists, which are (for this reason) forced to hunger.
+That journalists-retirees do so commentators or columnists, if they get the chance. and capabilities.
 But let's stop, please, with this unhealthy practice, which generates an absurd war between young and old, which does not feel the need, especially at this time.

-It 's true, in a judgment recently the Supreme Court has ruled that there is nothing wrong with "heap", disavowing such a standard that was introduced by INPGI well and that reduced the amount of pension for persons who receive an income from work of more than 20 thousand euro per year.
-But frankly I would not go so proud of this judgment, nor call it "historic", as does the Journalists Union Retirees .
+It 'true, in a ruling recently the Court of Cassation ruled that there is nothing wrong with "heap", disavowing so a rule was also introduced by INPGI and that reduced the amount of pension for people receiving income from work of more than 20 thousand euro per year.
+But frankly I would not go so proud of this judgment, neither the call "historical", as does the Journalists Union Retirees .
 In my opinion this is not a defensible judgment.
-And I can not give reason to those they blame the "old hands" of writing and instead of doing the "noble fathers" of this profession are transformed into "stepfathers" whose behavior, if only on the ethical, is decidedly objectionable.
-We want to talk or continue to make like ostriches?
+And I can not give reason to those who they pick on the "old hands" of preparation, that instead of the "noble fathers" of this profession become "stepfathers" whose behavior, if only from an ethical, is decidedly reprehensible.
+We want to talk, or we continue to make like ostriches?